sdiehl/wiwinwlh/tutorial.md

 The Void type is the type with no inhabitants.
 It unifies only with itself.

 Using a newtype wrapper we can create a type where recursion makes it impossible to construct an inhabitant.

 ```haskell
 -- Void :: Void -> Void
 newtype Void = Void Void
 ```

 Or using ``-XEmptyDataDecls`` we can also construct the uninhabited type equivalently as a data declaration with no constructors.

 ```haskell
 data Void
 ```

-The only inhabitant of both of these construction is a diverging bottom term like (``undefined``).
+The only inhabitant of both of these types is a diverging term like (``undefined``).

 Phantom Types
 -------------